 Migration.
 BillQuick can import text files, ASCII text files, and Excel spreadsheets.
 They also have a utility to import Timeslips data.

 Security.
-If you use BillQuick, you will be storing the data on your computer or server, so you are in control of the level of security.
-If you use BillQuick Online, the company says they take “all reasonable precautions” to keep your data secure and use redundant storage hosted by Rackspace.
+Data will be stored on your computer or server, so you are in control of the level of security for the desktop version.
+If you use the online version, the company says they take “all reasonable precautions” to keep your data secure and use redundant storage hosted by Rackspace.
 You also have the ability to set permissions so you can control who has access to what.

 Apps and Integrations.
-BillQuick desktop integrates with accounting programs like QuickBooks, Sage Accounting, and MYOB.
+BillQuick desktop integrates with accounting programs like QuickBooks, Sage Accounting, Microsoft, Intuit, MYOB Australia, and more.
 There’s also a BillQuick Outlook Add-In that will convert your Microsoft Outlook appointments, emails, and tasks into BillQuick time records.
 BillQuick will also customize integrations with other apps you choose.